DEA Schedule II-V Classification Mapping

 return cleaned

-def resolve_schedule(ndc_11: str, db_conn) -> Optional[ScheduleTier]:
+def resolve_schedule(ndc_11: str, db_conn) -> tuple[ScheduleTier, str]:

-"""Temporal crosswalk lookup with parameterized query."""
+"""Temporal crosswalk lookup via parameterized query.

 query = """